-Withdrawal from the University
+Withdrawal from GSW for the Term

-Students withdrawing from all classes and exiting the University after the first day of classes must complete the Withdrawal from GSW Class(es) form.
+Students withdrawing from all classes and exiting the University for the term after the first day of classes must complete the Withdrawal from GSW for the Term form found HERE.
 Students should choose from the options on the form and follow the information provided to complete the process.
 The effective date of the withdrawal from the University is entered as the date from the Withdrawal from the University form.

-Withdrawal from the University prior to the published no academic penalty date will result in grades of W (withdrawn) for all courses.

-Withdrawal from the University after the no academic penalty date will result in grades of WF (withdrawn failing) except for documented non-academic reasons.

-All withdrawals from the University must be approved and completely processed before the last day of classes.
+Withdrawal from the University for the term prior to the published no academic penalty date will result in grades of W (withdrawn) for all courses.
+Withdrawal from the University from the term after the no academic penalty date will result in grades of WF (withdrawn failing) except for documented non-academic reasons.
+All withdrawals from the University from the term must be approved and completely processed before the last day of classes.
 The student is fully responsible for supplying all pertinent documentation to accompany the form.

-Failure to withdraw from the University following the proper procedure will result in grades of F in all courses, and no refund will be given.
+Failure to withdraw from the University for the term following the proper procedure will result in grades of F in all courses, and no refund will be given.